web-token/jwt-doc/component/jwa/index.md

 # Algorithm Manager Factory

 Your application may need several algorithm managers for several use cases.
+Let say:

-For example it will send signed events to a platform and issue authentication tokens for registered users.
+* Your application issues signed events to a platform
+* Your application issues authentication tokens for registered users.

 To avoid mixing algorithms in one algorithm manager or instantiate several times the algorithms for several algorithm managers, this framework provides an **Algorithm Manager Factory**.